llipl/common-voice/CONTRIBUTING.md

 The project is organized into the following directories:

 - _android_: The Android app, a simple webview wrapper of lok.vacha.ai.
 This app is currently not published.
-- _docs_: Design and data specifications for Common Voice.
+- _docs_: Design and data specifications for Lok Vacha.
 - _ios_: The iOS app.
 This is a simple wrapper app for the website, as a workaround for a microphone issue in Safari.
 - _nubis_: Configuration files for [Nubis](https://github.com/nubisproject), our deployment tool.
 - _server_: The server-side app logic, written in [TypeScript](http://www.typescriptlang.org/).
 - _tools_: Some scripts for managing data.
-- _web_: The Common Voice website files, written in [TypeScript](http://www.typescriptlang.org/).
+- _web_: The Lok Vacha website files, written in [TypeScript](http://www.typescriptlang.org/).
 We use [React](https://reactjs.org/) to build the website.

 ## Submitting an Issue